junxit/us-congress-bills-110/metadata.md

 - 2007-10-29 — Ms. Baldwin moved to suspend the rules and agree to the resolution.
 - 2007-10-29 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H12122)
 - 2007-10-29 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H12122)
+- 2007-10-30 — Received in the Senate and referred to the Committee on Health, Education, Labor, and Pensions.